favex092/favex092/README.md

 Software Engineer, Computer Scientist and Frontend Engineer.
 -----------------------------------------------------------

-I have been learning how to code few months ago.
-I started with HTML, CSS and now I'm learning Javascript.
+I have been learning how to code a year ago.
+I started with HTML, CSS, JAVASCRIPT, and now I'm learning React.
 I'm currently a student at AltSchoolAfrica.
 I'm passionate about sharing knowledge, documentation, web engineering, and others, build useful open-source projects, speak at some meetups/conferences, build technical communities...

 **Here's a quick summary about me**: